The Sciences (album)

 The Sciences is the fourth studio album by American stoner/doom metal band Sleep.
 The album was released with little warning on April 20, 2018, through Third Man Records.
 It was the band's first full-length album since Dopesmoker (2003).

 Just a month after the release of The Sciences, Sleep released the non-album song "Leagues Beneath" through Adult Swim's 2018 weekly single series.
+It is the band's last album with both Matt Pike and Jason Roeder.

 Background and composition

 In 2009, Sleep re-formed and played a handful of shows.
 "The Clarity", the band's first new studio material since 2003's Dopesmoker, was released in 2014.
 In an interview with NPR Music about the release of that single, the band wrote, "Sleep has been sporadically writing riffs for a while now [...]
 There is no preconceived idea of what the new material should be.
 It would be an amalgamated effort of decades of riff immersion."
 In 2017, the band released a morse code message on their website confirming that a new album was nearing completion.
 During a break in a North American tour, The Sciences was released on April 20, 2018.

 Musically, The Sciences is a stoner metal album built upon the distorted, downtuned, and slow bass of Al Cisneros playing alongside the similarly low guitar of Matt Pike.
 Repetition of riffs and passages is employed, working to create a "hypnotic state" supplemented by Cisneros' vocals, which are similarly meditative to his work on the band Om.
 In keeping with Sleep's aesthetic, much of the lyrics have to do with marijuana and cannabinoids and are delivered in a reverential, "quasi-religious" fashion.
 The song "Marijuanaut's Theme", which Pitchfork cited as the best track of the album, begins with the sound of Cisneros using a bong.
 The track "Sonic Titan" had been performed by the band in the 1990s prior to Dopesmokers release; a live recording was included as a bonus track on Tee Pee Records' 2003 reissue of that album.

 Along with the cannabis references, The Sciences makes multiple allusions to Birmingham heavy metal pioneers Black Sabbath, whose sound inspired the band.
 Tony Iommi is referenced frequently in the lyrics, and the song "Giza Butler" is a play on the Egyptian city of Giza and the name of Black Sabbath's bassist, Geezer Butler.
 Later in "Giza Butler", references are made to several things in Frank Herbert's 1965 novel Dune, including the gom jabbar (parodied as "bong jabbar"), the Kwisatz Haderach (parodied as "Kiefsatz Hasherach") and the Muad'Dib (parodied as "Muad'Doob").